-AIFMs authorised in their EEA home State may exercise passport rights for the relevant regulated services (including management and marketing distribution of funds) in Hungary in relation to most types of AIF, on a services and/or branch basis.
+AIFMs authorised in their EEA home State may exercise passport rights for the relevant regulated services (including management and marketing distribution of funds) in Hungary in relation to most types of AIF, on a services and / or branch basis.
 In order to do so, Act XVI of 2014 on Collective Investment Firms and their Managers ("Investment Funds Act") requires the AIFM to satisfy certain service conditions.
 Regardless of whether an existing passport to conduct management business under another single market directive (such as UCITS) is held, EEA AIFMs are required to make a separate notification to their home State competent authority if they intend to manage or market an EEA AIF on a passported basis.
 The home State competent authority will send the management passport notification to the Central Bank of Hungary (Magyar Nemzeti Bank) ("MNB") on behalf of the EEA AIFM.
 EEA AIFMs will need to comply with Hungarian legal requirements on prudential operations, outsourcing, conflicts of interest and risk management, as set out in the Investment Funds Act and other laws, if they are exercising a branch passport in Hungary.
 A full scope EEA AIFM wishing to market either a Hungarian AIF or an EEA AIF to retail (as well as professional) investors in Hungary may do so if their home State competent authority has submitted a passport notification to the MNB to market the AIF to professional investors.
 However, if the AIF takes the form of an unregulated collective investment scheme, the AIFM may not promote any type of funds (including EEA AIFs) to Hungarian investors.
 2. Third country AIFMs AIFMs based in Non-EEA jurisdictions who wish to market AIFs in Hungary will be required to comply with the provisions of the Investment Funds Act on operational rules and reporting requirements.
 The MNB must also have a cooperation agreement in place with the relevant home State regulators and the Non-EEA AIFM may not be incorporated in a jurisdiction which appears on the FATF list as a non-cooperating country.
 3. Fees Hungary does not charge an application fee for outward or inward AIFMD passport notifications.
-However, EEA AIFMs passporting into Hungary as a branch are required to pay periodic fees on the regulated activities they are conducting in Hungary.
-Periodic fees will be based on both gross income and funds under management.
-EEA AIFMs receive a discount to reflect the reduced scope of the appropriate regulator's responsibilities in respect of them.
-The level of the discount varies depending on the fee-block under which the AIFM falls, and according to the division of responsibilities between the home State regulators and the other regulators for AIFMs in each fee-block.
+However, EEA AIFMs passporting into Hungary as a branch are required to pay periodic fees on the regulated activities they conduct in Hungary.
 The MNB does not require AIFMs that passport into Hungary on a services basis to pay periodic fees.